Six high school-aged girls dead after crash with semitruck, Oklahoma Highway Patrol says - KESQ

 The girls were riding in a small passenger vehicle when it collided with a semitruck at an intersection in the city of Tishomingo, Oklahoma, about 122 miles south of Oklahoma City, Stewart said.

-The cause of the crash is not yet known, Stewart said, along with the condition of the semitruck driver.
+The condition of the semitruck driver is not yet known, Stewart said, along with the cause of the crash.

-Bobby Waitman, Tishomingo Public Schools superintendent, released a statement Tuesday saying, “Our district has suffered a great loss today involving high school students.
-Our hearts are broken, and we are grieving with our students and staff.”
+“Our district has suffered a great loss today involving high school students.
+Our hearts are broken, and we are grieving with our students and staff,” said Bobby Waitman, Tishomingo Public Schools superintendent, in a statement Tuesday.

-Counselors will be available to students at Tishomingo High School on Wednesday, Waitman said.
+“Schools will be in session tomorrow at each campus, but our focus will be the emotional well-being of our students,” Waitman’s statement read.

 This is a developing story.